-SEEN opens on 23 May 2019 and is a new project space curated by Joanna De Vos in the vibrant Zuid neighbourhood of Antwerp.
+SEEN opened on 23 May 2019 and is a new project space curated by Joanna De Vos in the vibrant Zuid neighbourhood of Antwerp.
 The concept is simple: one room, one previously unseen artwork, one artist.
-Each presentation will be accompanied by a statement or specially selected text.
-SEEN will exhibit works by a wide range of national and international artists, some of whom will be selected by guest curators.
+Each presentation is accompanied by a statement or specially selected text.
+SEEN exhibits works by a wide range of national and international artists, some of whom will be selected by guest curators.
 Each piece will be on view for a period of two months

 Why this new space?
 Joanna De Vos is a ‘curious and keen’ curator and is constantly on the lookout for new discoveries.
 She lives and breathes art and SEEN is a way of sharing this passion.

 Why ‘SEEN’?
 The past participle of the verb ‘to see’ is an ideal name for this new space, and for several reasons.
 SEEN is not a gallery and does not have a commercial purpose.
 It is a space for reflection and contemplation, one that is born of a profound belief in the power of beauty, art and the artist.
 It is intended to be a supportive platform that enables artists to be ‘seen’ and heard.
 Moreover, SEEN aspires to create a ‘scene’: a space in which curators, artists and audiences can meet, where things can happen and connections are forged; an unassuming nexus in the middle of Antwerp’s thriving international cultural quarter.

 Because SEEN wishes to be an international platform, in which exchange plays a crucial part, an international board of advisors will overlook the quality of the program.